Saguiaran

-Saguiaran, officially the Municipality of Saguiaran (Maranao: Inged a Saguiaran; Bayan ng Saguiaran), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Saguiaran, officially the Municipality of Saguiaran (Maranao: Inged a Saguiaran; Bayan ng Saguiaran), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 26,712 people.

 It is home to NPC Agus II Hydro Power Plant.

 Geography

 It is about 7 kilometers from Marawi City's KM 000.
 One can reach Saguiaran either via road transport from Iligan City via jeepney or public utility vehicle going to Marawi City.